People are like trees.

 A tree which makes the right choice to reconnect its roots and follow them back to their origin and source, stands a good chance of becoming a fully actualised and self-transcended tree in a forest of mediocrity.

-Eventually even the forest keepers seek shade under original trees eventually, having gained respect for them over time, in spite of themselves.
+Eventually even the forest keepers seek shade under original trees, having gained respect for them over time, in spite of themselves.

-Being an eccentric tree is not an easy life, but it’s the most authentic life a tree can live.
-Besides, it may be the only way for a tree to stay alive in a present day dying forest.
+Being an eccentric tree is not an easy life, but it’s the most authentic life an original tree can live.
+Besides, it may be the only way for a tree to stay alive in a contaminated and dying forest.

 Original trees never fade, they just go through seasons.
 That is the nature of Authentic Treedom.